About Academic Credit

 The most common way students receive academic credit is by doing an independent study through a professor at their school.
 Most professors will require you to keep a journal or notes while on the trip and then have you write a paper about your experience after you get back.
 Students usually receive 1 or 2 hours of academic credit for this type of independent study.
 Internships are another great way to get academic credit and professional experience.
 Check out our Internships page for more information.

 Here’s how to get started:

-- If you are creating your own independent study OR taking a course from a professor from a different school by independent study:
+If you are creating your own independent study OR taking a course from a professor from a different school for the independent study:

-b) Send a copy of your independent outline and goals, as prescribed and approved by your professor to your team manager for your program.
+c) Send a copy of your independent outline and goals, as prescribed and approved by your professor to the Volunteer Experience Coordinator for your program.

-e) Questions?
-Contact your Team Manger and they’d be glad to help!
+f) Questions?
+Contact your Volunteer Experience Coordinator (VEC) and they’d be glad to help!